Hany Mukhtar: International career

 A German youth international, Mukhtar scored the only and winning goal for the Germany U19 national team in the 2014 UEFA European Under-19 Championship final against Portugal.
 On 1 June 2015, he scored a hat-trick for Germany's under-20 in an 8–1 win against Fiji in his first match at the FIFA U-20 World Cup.

 Personal life

-Mukhtar was born in Berlin, Germany, to a German mother (Ursula) and a Sudanese father.
-He has one elder brother.
-He is engaged to Ashley Gowder.
+Mukhtar was born in Berlin, Germany, to a Polish-German mother and Sudanese father.